Rupinder's brace hands India 3-0 win over Spain in Olympic men's hockey | Sports-Games

 - Japan

-Dragflicker Rupinder Pal Singh scored a brace as the Indian men's hockey overcame a demoralising defeat in the previous match to cruise past Spain 3-0 and register its second win at the Tokyo Olympics here on Tuesday.
+Dragflicker Rupinder Pal Singh scored a brace as the Indian men's hockey overcame a demoralizing defeat in the previous match to cruise past Spain 3-0 and inch closer to a quarterfinal berth at the Tokyo Olympics here on Tuesday.

 Drubbed 1-7 by Australia in their last match, India produced a spirited performance against world No.9 Spain and scored through Simranjeet Singh (14th minute) and Rupinder Pal Singh (15th and 51st) to record a comfortable win in their third Pool A match at the Oi Hockey Stadium.

 India, ranked fourth in the world, had earlier defeated New Zealand 3-2 in their opening fixture.
-Spain, on the other hand, are yet to register a win in the competition.
+Spain, on the other hand, is yet to register a win in the competition.

 Spain drew 1-1 against Argentina before losing 3-4 to New Zealand.